rixx/books.rixx.de/src/reviews/2015/the-fuller-memorandum.md

   rating: 5
 ---

-Just a review to remind myself of why I liked this book:<br /><br />The Fuller Memorandum details the break-up of a cultist organization and a Laundry leak, we also get to know TEAPOT and Angleton's story.
+Just a review to remind myself of why I liked this book:

+The Fuller Memorandum details the break-up of a cultist organization and a Laundry leak, we also get to know TEAPOT and Angleton's story.
 We see Mo and Bob as a married couple, and Bob on his way *up*.
 Good work, to my mind a generic Laundry book if there ever was one.
 Nice read nonetheless.